balderdashy/sails-docs/concepts/README.md

 # sails-docs/concepts

-This section contains the "Anatomy" documentation which is eventually available at http://sailsjs.org/documentation/concepts.
+This section contains the markdown files which are compiled to HTML and eventually made available as conceptual documentation for the Sails framework at http://sailsjs.org/documentation/concepts.

 ### Notes
 > - This README file **is not compiled to HTML** for the website.
 It is just here to explain what you're looking at.